Labradorite Blue Australe Granite From Madagascar

 Quarry Location: Labradorite Blue Australe granite is quarried near Ihosy, Ihorombe Region, Madagascar.

-Synonyms: Blue Australe, Bleue Lemur, Blue Lemure, Labrador Blue Austral, Labradorita Blue Australe, Labradorite Madagascar, Madagascar Blue
+Synonyms: Bleue Lemur, Blue Australe, Blue Lemure, Jade Blue Diamond, Labrador Blue Austral, Labradorita Blue Australe, Labradorite Blue River, Labradorite Blue, Labradorite Madagascar, Lemur, Madagascar Blue

 Anorthosite: A Precambrian, phaneritic, intrusive igneous rock characterized by a predominance of calcium-rich plagioclase feldspar (90-100%), and a minimal mafic component (0-10%).
 Pyroxene, ilmenite, magnetite, and olivine are the mafic minerals most commonly present.
 All anorthosites found on Earth consist of coarse crystals but some samples of the rock taken from the Moon are finely crystalline.